 27. Make every kid/adult responsible for something at every hotel.

-When kids know what their job is, and what is expected of them, it makes it easier.
+When kids know what their job is, and what is expected of them, it makes it easier, we recommend checking out Guidr guide to find some awesome tips.
 Of course, if you’re with an infant or itty bitty, they can’t do much…but make your kids help!
 At every hotel, we make one kid responsible for opening the door, another gets to push the elevator buttons (hello, have you ever NOT had to deal with elevator button pushing meltdowns) and another kid is responsible for grabbing the luggage cart from inside the hotel door while we’re unloading.

 26. Fill your cooler in the morning at the hotel ice machine

 Fill your cooler each morning in the hotel.
 At night, if the ice is melted enough, we unload our food in the hotel refrigerator.
 Simply re-fill as the last thing before you head out in the morning.
 Saves money and time.

 25. Carry a trash bag in and out for dirty laundry

 Hotel laundry bags work well for this too.
 Those are the bags hanging on the hangers in the closet area of a hotel room.
 They are quite small, most of the time, so I opt for a full size garbage bag, but know those bags are there for you!